ohhenno/Gecko-Thermal-Monocular/README.md

 # Gecko-Thermal-Monocular
 The Gecko is an opensource thermal monocular.
 It features a 1:1 image, digital zoom, color pallets, and video recording.
-The hardware is loosely based around the Lupus Gremlin >> https://www.printables.com/model/1574767-pvs-gremlin-v2-50-fps-budget-640-thermal-monocular , Hdaniee thermal cameras, 0.39" micro OLED, and the NP18 lens.
+The hardware is loosely based around the Lupus Gremlin >> https://www.printables.com/model/1574767-pvs-gremlin-v2-50-fps-budget-640-thermal-monocular , Hdaniee thermal camera (Mini2 256, soon to be P6), 0.39" micro OLED, and the NP18 lens.
 The software and controls are based around the JacobOTW BCOTI >> https://github.com/Jacob-OTW/BCOTI , but used in a standalone monocular form factor.

 <img width="300" height="400" alt="image" src="https://github.com/user-attachments/assets/21ff8a33-6ccc-4398-af90-d936a225ea72" />
 <img width="300" height="400" alt="image" src="https://github.com/user-attachments/assets/87d28182-701c-433f-8b85-3effc9024394" />